grz0zrg/fsynth/client/data/md/quickstart.md

 - With web. browser audio, Fragment is **limited to additive synthesis** and two output channels.

-Please consider the Fragment Audio Server (available on the [homepage](https://www.fsynth.com)) for fast additive/granular/subtractive/PM sound synthesis, multi-output channels (DAW connection) and many other features.
+Please consider the Fragment Audio Server (available on the [homepage](https://www.fsynth.com)) for fast additive/granular/karplus/subtractive/PM sound synthesis, multi-output channels (DAW connection) and many other features.

 ## Quickstart

 ### Sessions

-You are in a Fragment session, a session is a public, anonymous and collaborative space containing session-specific GLSL code and settings (such as canvas parameters, including slices), all the sessions you joined in are saved locally and can be joined back by going to the [homepage](https://www.fsynth.com)
+This is a Fragment session, a session is a public, anonymous and collaborative space containing session-specific GLSL code and settings (such as canvas parameters and slices parameters), all the sessions you joined in are saved locally and can be joined back by going to the [homepage](https://www.fsynth.com)

 You can invite friends to join your session and collaborate online by sharing the link shown in the address bar